cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 #### DIDDoc metadata

-1. **`created`** (string): Formatted as an XML Datetime normalized to UTC 00:00:00 and without sub-second decimal precision.
-For example:
+Each DID Document MUST have a metadata section when a representation is produced.
+It can have the following properties:

-2020-12-20T19:17:47Z.
+1. **`created`** (string): Formatted as an XML Datetime normalized to UTC 00:00:00 and without sub-second decimal precision, e.g., `2020-12-20T19:17:47Z`.
 2. **`updated`** (string): The value of the property MUST follow the same formatting rules as the created property.
-The `updated` field is null if an Update operation has never been performed on the DID document.
+The `updated` field is `null` if an Update operation has never been performed on the DID document.
 If an updated property exists, it can be the same value as the created property when the difference between the two timestamps is less than one second.
-3. **`deactivated`** (strings): If DID has been deactivated, DID document metadata MUST include this property with the boolean value true.
+3. **`deactivated`** (strings): If DID has been deactivated, DID document metadata MUST include this property with the boolean value `true`.
 By default this is set to `false`.
 4. **`versionId`** (strings): Contains transaction hash of the current DIDDoc version.

 ##### Example of DIDDoc metadata